For more resources and articles related to small abodes, bookmark and subscribe to TinyHomes.com today!

 Here, we share some advice and suggestions on monetizing your home improvement hobby:

 Blogs are great money-spinners, provided you manage to attract enough followers.
 An excellent way to begin building up followers is to document your home improvement projects (past and present).
 You can take high-quality photos, write an interesting story, add instructions, and upload everything to your site.
+You can even use an AI art generator to generate art and branding materials for your blog.
 Successful blogs can make thousands each money, reports Create and Go.
 Google AdSense and similar give you per view or click.

 Video is an impactful, engaging way to make an impression on and connect with your audience.
 There are several successful home improvement channels on YouTube that are making their creators a significant amount of money like DIY Network, Fix It, and Ask the Builder.
 You could take inspiration from them and do the same.
 Plus, free online tools make it easy to edit your videos as well as draw attention to your posts.
 For example, a YouTube banner template allows you to design custom banners that can highlight your latest topic.